-The Complete Sutton 11+ Programme - Preview

-The words from past papers worksheets help to introduce you to new words quickly.
+The Boost Essex 11+ Programme -The words from past papers worksheets help to introduce you to new words quickly.
 Use your personal words list if you are not completely sure of them.

-- 1. Reading: Are you enjoying reading every day?
-There's an old saying - 'Those who read, succeed'.
-It's you read for at least has Clear Instructions - 2. every week?
-Your voc words you are not yet reading or listening.
+- Reading: Are you enjoying reading every day?
+There's an old saying 'Those who read, succeed'.
+It's you read for at least hat Clear Instructions - Your Personal Words L every week?
+Your vocc words you are not yet reading or listening.

-Every part of The Complete Sutton 11+ Your Personal Words F Programme starts with a front sheet like this.
+Every part of the course starts with a front sheet like this.
 It details every item of work that is in that part and, where relevant, gives guidance on how to approach each item.
-Full

-- Opposites 1 and Opposition answers are provided for every question.
-3. from the introduction learning exercises you should come back to this exercise a number of times to ensure learning is properly embedded.
-Please do not rush this learning activity. - 4.
-Opposites Match-Up Test: Only do this simple test a few days after you have learnt these words.
+Full answers are provided for every question.

+3. Opposites 1 and Opposition from the introduction learning exercises you should come back to this exercise a number of times to ensure learning is properly embedded.
+Please do not rush this learning activity.

+- 4. Opposites Match-Up Test: Only do this simple test a few days after you have learnt these words.
 Any mistakes or hesitancy will indicate they could be learnt more thoroughly. - 5.
 Homographs: Can you think of two meanings for the word badger?
 Do the exercise to check your understanding of these words.
 Learn any you didn't get. - 6.
 Essential Spelling: More words to learn from the essential spelling bank.
 Only do the tests when the words have been learnt properly. - 7.
 Words from Past Papers: These words have come up in published tests before.
 Match each word to its sentence.
-If you are not sure then add the word to your personal words list.
-This time words include majestic and fre Organised for you tunity not a test. g to think of the ience shows that the words in the
+If you are not sure then add the word to zour personal words list.
+This time words include majestic and fre Organised for you unity not a test. g to think of the ience shows that the words in the

-Moe One of the main problems with using books 8.
-Chil is that it is difficult to know which ones to ans buy, which order to do the work in and chil what to cover.
-Parents have fed back to us she that this programme solves that problem, leaving them free to help their child.
+8. Mor Chi is that it is difficult to know which ones to ans chi she what to cover.
+Parents have fed back to us that this programme solves that problem, leaving them free to help their child.

 - 9. Homophones Fun Test: This is a fun test with a mix of clues from the serious to the light-hearted.
 Use your personal words list. - 10.
-Revision Puzzle Anagrams: Can you find out which word nicesolo is an anagram of?
+Revision Puzzle - Anagrams: Can you find out which word nicesolo is an anagram of?
 Remember children will probably have to have several goes to get as many as they can.
 This process of working at the words greatly enhances the revision process.